Julia Lennon

 Julia Lennon (née Stanley; 12 March 1914 – 15 July 1958) was the mother of English musician John Lennon, who was born during her marriage to Alfred Lennon.
-After complaints to Liverpool's Social Services by her eldest sister, Mimi Smith (née Stanley), she handed over the care of her son to her sister Mimi.
-She later had one daughter after an affair with a Welsh soldier, but the baby was placed for adoption after pressure from her family.
-She then had two daughters, Julia and Jackie, with John "Bobby" Dykins.
-She never divorced her husband, preferring to live as the common-law wife of Dykins for the rest of her life.
+After complaints to Liverpool's Social Services by her eldest sister Mimi Smith (née Stanley), she surrendered the care of her son to Mimi.
+She later had one daughter after an affair with a Welsh soldier, but pressure from her family made her place the baby for adoption.
+Later she had two daughters, Julia and Jackie, with John "Bobby" Dykins.
+She never divorced her husband, preferring to live as Dykins' common-law wife for the rest of her life.